shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 anymore?"

 "I think that's for your friend to decide," came a quiet voice from the corner.
-The rabbit was staring at the three.
+The rabbit was staring at them.
 Intensely, but kindly.

 "Which," Dr. Sepulveda started, releasing James' hand, "is why we called *her* in.
 This is Shizuka Valenheart."
 Another polite bow from the rabbit, whose eyes